pinio/tiads/README.md

 > The module is still needed on Android as of Ti 9.0.3.GA since I couldn't find a clean way to use AsyncTask with Hyperloop as we need to access the AdvertisingIdClient out of the main thread.
 Thus this module is still required for Android until either we get a way to run AsyncTasks on hyperloop or the advertising IDs has parity for Android on core itself.

-#### Deprecations

-I have deprecated the _getAndroidID_ method since the same info can be fetched using Ti.Platform.id on current Titanium versions.

 #### Android Methods:

 _getAdvertisingIdInfo_ (String) - [Automatic Getters are deprecated, use the property to access the ID]